westurner/dotfiles/tools.rst

 APT ("Advanced Packaging Tool") is the core of Debian package management.

-An APT package repository serves :ref:`Dpkg` packages.
+An APT package repository serves :ref:`DEB` packages created with :ref:`Dpkg`.

 An APT package repository can be accessed from a local filesystem or over a network protocol ("apt transports") like HTTP, HTTPS, RSYNC, FTP,